Thomas Sturge: Family background and early life

 Thomas Sturge was born in 1787, one of at least ten children of Thomas Sturge the elder (1749–1825), tallow chandler and oil merchant of Newington Butts, about a mile south of London Bridge.
 Thomas the younger joined his father's business early in the 19th century, as did at least three of his brothers, Nathan, George and Samuel.
 Thomas Sturge & Sons, oil merchants and spermaceti processors operated from premises near Elephant and Castle, Newington Butts, until 1840.

-He was a first cousin of social reformer and philanthropist Joseph Sturge.
+He was a first cousin of fellow Quakers, social reformers and philanthropists Joseph, Sophia and Edmund Sturge.
+Other relatives and social reformers included second cousins Charles Gilpin, Eliza and Sophia Sturge.
+Hannah, Alfred and Mary Sturge were other relatives.

 Oil merchant and shipowner

 Thomas Sturge junior had become the senior partner in the business by 1816, when he began to buy ships and send them to the Southern Whale Fishery to obtain whale oil, seal oil and spermaceti for processing and sale in London.
 He became the principal owner of at least 23 vessels, most of them South Sea whalers.

 His Quaker faith and values were reflected in his business dealings.
 He tried to choose committed Christians to command his whale ships and in his sailing instructions gave his captains detailed advice on how to treat their crewmen.
 His vessels each seem to have been supplied with a small library and at least five of his vessels carried a "surgeon" or ship's doctor.
 One of these was Dr Thomas Beale who later wrote, The Natural History of the Sperm Whale (1839), which he dedicated to his employer.
 Herman Melville drew on the book for his novel Moby Dick (1851).
-The book also inspired three paintings of whaling scenes by J.M.W.
-Turner, exhibited at the Royal Academy in 1845 and 1846.
+The book also inspired three paintings of whaling scenes by J. M. W. Turner, exhibited at the Royal Academy in 1845 and 1846.
 Turner tried to sell them to his patron, oil merchant, shipowner and art collector Elhanan Bicknell.
 Bicknell was an associate and friend of Sturge at Newington Butts.